Skip to content

 Each principal will be required to demonstrate proficiency in conducting observations and evaluating effective teacher performance as part of his or her evaluation in addition to the following components:

-All principals will receive an evaluation in which at least sixty-seven percent (67%)of the summative evaluation results are based on Professional Practice standards aligned to the domains and components identified within the evaluation criteria section of this policy.
-At least one (1) of the following will be included as a measure to inform the Professional Practice portion of all principalevaluations:
+All principals will receive an evaluation in which a majority of the summative evaluation results are based on Professional Practice standards aligned to the domains and components identified within the evaluation criteria section of this policy.
+At least one (1) of the following will be included as a measure to inform the Professional Practice portion of all principal evaluations:

 1. Parent/guardian input;